 a) Specific ion channels and pumps regulate the resting membrane potential and action potential of a neuron.
 You treat a neuron in vitro (in a plate) with a reversible ATP synthase inhibitor.
 Would this inhibitor inhibit a pump or channel?
 Explain.
+(0.5pt with 0.25pts for explanation) It would inhibit the pump, which is responsible for the ATP dependent active transport of specific ions unlike channels, which allow passive diffusion of specific ions down the concentration gradient.

 b) Multiple sclerosis (MS) is an autoimmune disorder in which the immune system attacks and destroys the myelin sheath of a neuron.
 What happens to the speed of propagation of action potentials in a neuron when the myelin sheath is destroyed: slows down/ speeds up/ shows no change?
 Explain why you selected this answer.
+The absence of the myelin sheath causes the ions to leak or diffuse instead of moving down the length of the axon.
+This slows down or abrogates the speed of propagation (conductance) of the action potentials along the length of the axon depending on the severity of MS. (0.5pt with 0.25pts for explanation)